datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 **Note**: If you're stuck on this, these steps were covered in detail in an earlier course: [Organizing Data Science Projects](https://leanpub.com/universities/courses/jhu/organizingdatascienceprojects).
 Refer to the materials in this course if you're stuck on this part of the project.

-## Pushing to GitHub
+### Pushing to GitHub

 You'll want to save changes to your project regularly by pushing them to GitHub.
 Now that you've got your file structure set up and have added a code file (.Rmd) and two raw data files (.csv), it's a good time to stage, commit, and push these changes to GitHub.
 Do so now, and then take a long on GitHub to see the changes on their website!

 **Note**: If you're stuck on this, these steps were covered in detail in an earlier course: [Version Control](https://leanpub.com/universities/courses/jhu/version-control).
 Refer to the materials in this course if you're stuck on this part of the project.

-## Part 1: Exploratory Data Visualization
+### Part 1: Exploratory Data Visualization

-The first part of the project will guide you through a few data wrangling steps to get the data in a usable format before generating a number of exploratory plots.
+The first part of the project will guide you through a few steps to read the data in and explore the data.
+After you have a sense of what data are included in the dataset, you'll generate a number of exploratory plots.

-### The Data
+#### The Data

 The data we'll be using for this part of the project were downloaded from [kaggle](https://www.kaggle.com/aaronschlegel/seattle-pet-licenses/data), and include information about "pet licenses issued by the Seattle Animal Shelter between 2005 and early 2017."
 We'll be exploring these data and generating a few exploratory plots in the first part of the project.

 To load the data in, run the code in the `pet-data` code chunk to create an object called `pets`.

-### Explore the Data
+#### Explore the Data

 Once the data have been read in, explore the data, adding your code to `dataviz_project.Rmd`, and then answer the following questions: